 The Faculty of Biology at Johannes Gutenberg University Mainz (JGU) has kept up with this continuous diversification of the discipline over the last 25 years in its own matters of faculty design and staff appointment.
 Thus, the JGU Faculty of Biology offers its students a wide range of biological fields for study and research, assuring them a comprehensive and multifaceted education.

-Currently, students of biology at JGU can choose between three Bachelor's and four Master's degree programs.
+Currently, students of biology at JGU can choose between three Bachelor's and six Master's degree programs (one of them is an international program with the University of Dijon).
 Beyond that there are many interdepartmental and interdisciplinary doctoral programs and graduate schools based on these programs.
 These research-oriented programs are supported by the German Research Foundation, the Max Planck Society, the German Federal Ministry of Education as well as through European Union grant programs and national funds.

 The JGU Faculty of Biology focuses its research on three topic areas:

 - Evolution, biodiversity, and anthropology

 - Neurobiology and developmental biology

 - Molecular structure biology, cell biology, and biotechnology.

 These three areas cooperate with each other and are also closely connected to the Mainz University Medical Center, Faculty 08: Physics, Mathematics, and Computer Science, Faculty 09: Chemistry, Pharmaceutical Sciences, and Geosciences, and the Max Planck Institutes for Polymer Research and Chemistry.